 WHAT TYPE OF CERTIFICATION IS THIS?

-PTGA qualifications are designed specifically for the needs of polar guiding.
+PTGA qualifications are designed specifically for the needs of polar and expedition cruise guiding.
 There is no need to try and interpret a qualification from another country or figure out which parts of another qualification are relevant to ‘polar guiding’.
-Ours represent all the current needs of a modern polar guide.
+Ours represent all the current needs of a modern guide.

 Read more about the PTGA Assessment Process…